Radicalautistt/haskell-learning-log/2020/september.md

 newtype Wrapper value = MkWrapper value deriving Show

--- | To actually use this function one is obligated to either import it or load this module into ghci. fmapWrapper :: Q Exp fmapWrapper =  makeFmap ''Wrapper
+-- | To actually use this function one is obligated to either import it or load this module into ghci.
+-- | Because template haskell function should be compiled before use. fmapWrapper :: Q Exp fmapWrapper =  makeFmap ''Wrapper